 So, how tasty does that bad boy look?
 Well, I assure you, my friend, it’s just as delicious as it looks.
-Stuffed peppers are a classic go-to dish for many families, with good reason.
+Stuffed bell peppers are a classic go-to dish for many families, with good reason.
 Each has their own spin on this time-tested recipe, adjusting spices and ingredients to include their own favorite flavors.
 The recipe below is easily made, easily customized, and easily enjoyed by all.
-I’ll give you a simple recipe that stands proudly on its own, but also lends itself to other flavors and ingredients.
-Change up the type of meat to turkey, pork, or a combination; add extra veggies like mushrooms or carrots; give it a Southwestern twist with corn, black beans, and salsa, or go Italian with marinara sauce, mozzarella and parmesan cheeses
+I’ll give you a simple recipe that stands proudly on its own but also lends itself to other flavors and ingredients.
+Change up the type of meat to turkey, pork, or a combination; add extra veggies like mushrooms or carrots; give it a Southwestern twist with corn, black beans, and salsa, or go Italian with marinara sauce, mozzarella, and Parmesan cheeses.

 Here’s what you’ll need:

 - 2 large bell peppers, halved from top to bottom and seeded